Sloppy Jane

-Sloppy Jane is an American chamber pop / rock music band fronted by Haley Dahl based in Brooklyn, New York.
-The band released their breakthrough second studio album Madison in 2021, through Saddest Factory Records, an imprint owned by their former bassist Phoebe Bridgers.
-Dahl is known for her eccentric performance art style which used to include nudity.
+Sloppy Jane is an American avant garde/rock band fronted by Haley Dahl based in Brooklyn, New York.
+The band released their breakthrough second studio album, Madison, in 2021, through Saddest Factory Records, an imprint owned by their former bassist Phoebe Bridgers.
+Dahl is known for her eccentric performance art style, which used to include nudity.

 Career

-Early Career (2009-2015)
+Early career (2009–2015)

 Haley Dahl was born in 1995 in New York City and raised in Los Angeles.
 It was in the latter city that she formed Sloppy Jane at the age of fifteen, performing up and down the Sunset Strip.
 As an experiment she wore one suit for an entire year without washing it, vowing to wear it until it "rots off her body" and now intends to eat it.

-In 2014, Sloppy Jane released two demos Totally Limbless and Burger Radio with the line-up of Haley Dahl on lead vocals and guitar, Phoebe Bridgers on bass and background vocals, and Imogen Teasley-Vlautin on drums.
-They released their debut extended play Sure-Tuff on July 14, 2015 through Lolipop Records.
+In 2014, Sloppy Jane released two demos, Totally Limbless and Burger Radio, with the line-up of Haley Dahl on lead vocals and guitar, Phoebe Bridgers on bass and background vocals, and Imogen Teasley-Vlautin on drums.
+They released their debut extended play, Sure-Tuff, on July 14, 2015 through Lolipop Records.
 This release saw the addition of Sara Catherine on guitar.
 Sure-Tuff was inspired by both post-punk and proto-punk music.

-Willow (2017-2019)
+Willow (2017–2019)

-Their debut studio album Willow was self-released on March 23, 2018.
+Their debut studio album, Willow, was self-released on March 23, 2018.
 For this album Sloppy Jane was a duo, with Dahl performing vocals, guitar, piano, and bass, and Sara Catherine playing drums as well as additional guitar and vocals.
 This album was recorded in Los Angeles.
 Willow also featured non-members Charlene Huang and April Guthrie on violin and cello respectively.
 Musically, it is an art rock and punk rock album that "reflected a shift toward more playful, theatrical songs involving instruments like glockenspiel and flexatone, spoken word samples, and crowd noise".
 Following its release, Dahl moved back to her hometown of New York City.
+Starting in 2017 Dahl had ambitions of recording in a cave.
+Because of this, she started spelunking in 2019, looking for a cave that had the right acoustics and would be willing to let her record.